zhangyi123/tic-tac-toe/README.md

-The main Board contains three state variables: grid, player, and hasWinner. grid are passed to 9 Square components to be rendered accordingly. player is used for status message when the game changes the state hasWinner is used to check if the game ends at that turn.
+The main Board contains three state variables: grid, player, and hasWinner. grid are passed to 9 Square components to be rendered accordingly. player is used for status message when the game changes the state. hasWinner is used to check if the game ends at that turn.

 ## Available Scripts